Children of Rage

 Children of Rage is a 1975 film written and directed by Arthur Allan Seidelman, filmed mostly in Malta.
 It deals with the conflict between Israelis and Palestinians in the late 1960s and early 1970s.
 The film stars Helmut Griem, Simon Ward, Cyril Cusack, Olga Georges-Picot and Richard Alfieri.

 Plot

-When Ahmed, a Palestinian guerrilla, is killed, his brother Omar (Richard Alfieri) takes his place.
+When Ahmed, a Palestinian guerrilla, is killed, his brother Omar takes his place.
 Omar is wounded while disguised as an Israeli but escapes from the hospital to avoid questioning.
-Before being transported to the safety of the camps, he is treated by David (Helmut Griem), an Israeli doctor and friend of the family.
+Before being transported to the safety of the camps, he is treated by David, an Israeli doctor and friend of the family.
 David's conscience persuades him to go to the camp to help alleviate the suffering.
 The resistance he gets from some of the militants culminates in the death of him and Omar.